Kieran815/Kieran815/README.md

 ## Hi!
 I'm Kieran and I develop Websites!

-### 🔭 I’m currently working on the Microtrain Coding Bootcamp, in addition to freelance web development projects, mostly using JS and it's frameworks.
+### 🔭 I build Single Page and Progressive Web Applications, mostly using JS and it's frameworks.
-### 🌱 I’m currently learning:
+I enjoy working with JavaScript because I can do Front-End and Back-End development in the same language.
-AngularJS, and I am proficient in React.
+I am proficient in React.
+Angular is legit, but I still prefer react working in react because you have to build components from scratch, which makes me love my code more.
 I like doing markdown for content editing since it sources so nicely with gatsby.
-PHP is WAY easier than I was trying to make it.
-Angular is legit, but I think I still prefer react because you have to build everything, which makes me love my code more.
-JavaScript is my favorite because it covers frontend and back end.
-I'm working with databases and sourcing.
-SQL is so straight forward....
-But I see a big push in the future to mostly headless cms like firebase, aws, heroku and others.
-I think I want to become the fabled All-Powerful Front-End Developer.
-But you can feel free to hire me for whatever: I can totally do it all.
+I'm learning the finer points of back-end development and I enjoy JAM Stacks.

 ### 📫 How to reach me:
 - kieran.milligan@gmail.com
 - [(708) 629-6259 (google voice)](tel:7086296259)